New Zealand Sub-Antarctic Islands

 Good

-The New Zealand Sub-Antarctic Islands World Heritage site, made up of a unique assemblage of habitats and species, continues to enjoy a good conservation outlook, thanks largely to its isolation, legal protection and strong management.
-The site’s internationally important ecological values are relatively safe under current management policies, which have been progressively improved through, for example, an update of the site’s management strategy, the creation of additional adjoining marine reserves, ambitious invasive species eradication goals, strengthened biosecurity protocols and a robust research programme.
+The New Zealand Sub-Antarctic Islands World Heritage site, made up of a unique assemblage of habitats and species, continues to enjoy a good conservation outlook, thanks largely to its isolation, legal protection, and effective management.
+The site’s internationally important ecological values are relatively safe under current management policies, which have been progressively improved through, for example, an update of the site’s conservation management strategy, the creation of additional adjoining marine reserves, the implementation of the Coastal Plan for the marine area of the site, ambitious invasive species eradication goals, strengthened biosecurity protocols, a robust conservation services research and monitoring programme, and the contracting of maritime expertise to manage navigation safety around the islands.
 Sound management is critical as even a short-term weakening of policies and enforcement, including biosecurity or development, could have long-term or permanent impacts.
+Furthermore, several marine based species including albatrosses, penguins and sea lions have seen significant drops in their populations, which is particularly critical due to the prolonged breeding cycle of some species.

 Current state and trend of VALUES